chauff/cse1500-web-transcripts/Lecture-6.md

 When we specify a path (like `/todos`) in a route, the path is eventually converted into a **regular expression** (short: regex) by Express.
 Regular expressions are patterns to match character combinations in strings.
 They are very powerful and allow us to specify **matching patterns** instead of hard-coding all potential routes.
 For example, we may want to allow users to access todos via a number of similar looking routes (such as `/todos`, `/toodos`, `/todo`).
 Instead of duplicating code three times for three routes, we can employ a regular expression to capture all of those similarly looking routes in one expression.

 Express distinguishes three different types of route paths: strings, string patterns and regular expressions.
 So far, we have employed just strings to set route paths.
 String patterns are routes defined with strings and a subset of the standard regex meta-characters, namely: `+ ? * ( ) []`.
+Regular expressions contain the full range of common regex functionalities, allowing you to create arbitrarily complex patterns (if you are curious, take a look at regular expressions to [validate email addresses](https://stackoverflow.com/questions/201323/how-to-validate-an-email-address-using-a-regular-expression)).

-They are used in the following manner:
+The string pattern meta-characters are used in the following manner:

 | Character | Description                                      | Regex    | Matched expressions |
 |-----------|--------------------------------------------------|----------|---------------------|